Letter of Support Requests

 The University of Michigan operates the Biomedical Research Core Facilities, a University-wide resource that provides state-of-the-art technical services for UM researchers.
 These Core Facilities include: Advanced Genomics, Epigenomics, Bioinformatics, Transgenic Mouse Production, Embryonic Stem Cell Lab, Vector Core, Flow Cytometry Core, Molecular Biology Stores, and others.

 The Advanced Genomics Core is a shared resource that provides advanced molecular technologies to support the full range of biomedical research conducted at the University of Michigan.
 The core was created in 1993 as an automated Sanger sequencing facility, and since then has established an excellent reputation for high quality and cost-effective service work.
-Over the years, we have dramatically expanded to include a wide variety of other genetic analysis services, including microarray systems (Illumina), single cell platforms (10x Genomics, seqWell, Parse Biosciencess) and next generation sequencing (Illumina, Oxford Nanopore).
-We can prepare more than 10,000 libraries a year and can accommodate more than 1500 Single-Cell samples per year.
-The Core now occupies over 10,000 square feet of pre- and post-PCR laboratory space and employs 24 FTEs to provide researchers with access to next generation sequencing, genotyping, epigenetic, and gene expression analysis technologies on a recharge basis.
+Over the years, we have dramatically expanded to include a wide variety of other genetic analysis services, including microarray systems (Illumina), single cell platforms (10x Genomics, seqWell, Parse Biosciences, MissionBio), spatial platforms (GeoMx, Visium with CytAssist, Curio Seeker, and Xenium), and next generation sequencing (Illumina, Oxford Nanopore).
+We prepare more than 10,000 libraries a year and accommodate more than 1500 Single-Cell samples per year.
+The Core occupies over 10,000 square feet of pre- and post-PCR laboratory space and employs 26 FTEs to provide researchers with access to next generation sequencing, genotyping, epigenetic, and gene expression analysis technologies on a recharge basis.
 Our people and processes are supported by a custom Laboratory Information Management System (LIMS), providing sample tracking, data Q/C, data processing and automated data distribution.
 Computational and informatics support is provided by a dedicated IT staff of five full-time individuals.

 Major Core equipment: